sandorkakuk/plymouth-theme-archi3/archi3/README.md

-# plymouth-theme-archlinux
+# plymouth-theme-archi3

-Plymouth theme for Arch Linux (Similar to Manjaro)
+Plymouth theme for Archi3 (Similar to Manjaro)